sampangtf/US-stock-index-time-series-prediction/README.md

 Detailed report in this repo can be accessed [here](https://github.com/sampangtf/US-stock-index-time-series-prediction/blob/main/Report_Team_9.pdf).

 ## Model
 The univariate and multivariate time series models are coded in R, while the deep learning models are coded in python.
-They can all be found in the separate folders in this repo.
+They can all be found in the corresponding folders in this repo.